Digressive/Remove-MS-Store-Apps/README.md

 This will remove the apps in the txt file from your Windows installation for all users.

 ## Change Log

+### 2024-11-09: Version 24.11.09

+* Added new '-Uno' option which removes ALL apps not in the specified text file.
+The text file becomes an "apps to keep" list, instead of an "apps to remove" list.
+* Added new '-PCOnly' option which removes provisioned apps only.
+This will leave the apps for the current user untouched.

 ### 2023-04-28: Version 23.04.28